rachanabalot999-cmd/Agricultural-Traceability/README.md

 updateStage()

-Allows the current owner to move the batch to the next sequential Stage.
+Allows the current owner to move the batch to the next sequential Stage (e.g., Harvested, Processed).
 Logs location and timestamp.

 public

 transferOwnership()

-Transfers the digital control of the batch record to the next entity in the supply chain (e.g., from a Harvester to a Processor).
+Transfers the digital control of the batch record to the next entity in the supply chain (e.g., from a Farmer to a Processor).

 public

+withdrawBalance()

+Owner-only function to withdraw any Ether accidentally sent to the contract.

+public onlyOwner

 productBatches

-A public mapping used to retrieve full details (current stage, location, owner) of any batch using its unique ID.
+Public mapping used to retrieve full details (current stage, location, owner) of any batch using its unique ID.

 public view

-Stage Enum

-Defines the fixed lifecycle steps: Planted, Harvested, Processed, Shipped, ReceivedByRetailer.

-Internal

 💡 Traceability Workflow Example

-This example demonstrates the key steps of ownership and stage progression for a batch of corn:

-Farmer A registers the batch: registerBatch("Organic Corn", "FARM-001", "Field 5").
+The system enforces a sequential process, requiring ownership transfer and stage updates to maintain a verifiable audit trail:

+Farmer A calls registerBatch().
 (Stage: Planted)

-Farmer A updates the status: updateStage(productId, Stage.Harvested, "Barn Storage").
+Farmer A calls updateStage(Stage.Harvested).

-Farmer A transfers control: transferOwnership(productId, ProcessorB_Address).
+Farmer A transfers control: transferOwnership(ProcessorB_Address).

-Processor B receives control and updates: updateStage(productId, Stage.Processed, "Processing Plant").
+Processor B calls updateStage(Stage.Processed).

-...The process continues until the product is marked as ReceivedByRetailer.
+...The product moves through the chain until marked as ReceivedByRetailer.

-⚠️ Security and Development Notes

-Identity Management: This contract relies on the honesty of the transacting addresses (msg.sender).
-For real-world use, a system with stronger off-chain identity verification (KYC) would be required to tie addresses to legal entities.

-Data Integrity: The blockchain ensures the history of updates is immutable, but it cannot verify the truthfulness of the data (e.g., whether the reported location is accurate).
-This relies on the integrity of the current batch owner.

 🚀 Getting Started

-To compile and deploy this contract locally:
+If you are setting up this project, you will need to compile the Solidity code (Traceability.sol) and deploy it to an EVM-compatible network.

-Compilation (using solc):
+Compilation

-npx solc --bin Traceability.sol
+# Example command using Hardhat or Truffle configuration
+npx hardhat compile
+# or
+truffle compile

+Deployment

+The address that deploys the contract is automatically set as the owner with administrative rights (like the ability to run withdrawBalance()).

 Deployment: Deploy the compiled bytecode to an EVM-compatible network (like Sepolia or a local development chain).
 The deploying address automatically becomes the owner with administrative rights.